 Flying to Romania is the easiest option in most cases.
-The main airport of the country is Otopeni, just outside Bucharest.
-You can also find direct flights to cities like Timisoara, Oradea, Cluj-Napoca, Sibiu, Iasi and Constanta.
+The main airport in the country is Henri Coanda, a few kilometers outside Bucharest.
+You can also find direct flights to cities like Timisoara, Oradea, Cluj-Napoca, Sibiu, Iasi, and Constanta.

 Check all flight connections to Romania in our Fly To Romania Complete Guide